rhysjj111/haulage_assist/README.md

 - I had an issue when deploying my site to Heroku involving the versions of Flask I had installed.
 I had the latest version of Flask-SQLAlchemy in my requirements file and was following a tutorial to upload my app to Flask which used an older version.
 When trying to create the tables on my ElephantSQL database, `db.create_all` was throwing an error.
 This [Stack overflow](https://stackoverflow.com/questions/73961938/flask-sqlalchemy-db-create-all-raises-runtimeerror-working-outside-of-applicat) article informed me that I needed to push an app context before hand in the newer version.

+- When adding validation to attempted form submissions, I came across a tutorial on [Medium](https://ed-a-nunes.medium.com/field-validation-for-backend-apis-with-python-flask-and-sqlalchemy-30e8cc0d260c) which showed how to use SQLAlchemy's built in validator decorator.
+The problem I was having, is when a form is submited and the 'post' route is followed, an error was being raised but my try, except block was not catching.
+A post on [stack overflow](https://stackoverflow.com/questions/18982610/difference-between-except-and-except-exception-as-e) where someone was having the same issue, highlighted the fact that the calling of the model (Driver model initially), was outside the try, except block.
+`Driver = first_name(...`
+`try: `
+&ensp;`db.session.add(driver)`
+became
+`try:`
+&ensp;`Driver = first_name(...`
+&ensp;`db.session.add(driver)`

 #### JS